-While some prefer gravels at the bottom of the container for the flow of excess water, also it gives roots an additional route for fresh air.
-So, depending on the soil mixture used while planting a succulent also determine the quantity of water required.
+While some prefer gravels at the bottom of the container for the flow of excess water.
+As, it gives roots an additional route for fresh air.
+So, depending on the soil mixture used while planting also determine the quantity to water succulents.

 Succulent pots size and types:

 Container type is crucial as if your planter has a drainage hole, excess water will be out of it much easier through it, while a container without it will hold the excess water in it.

 Therefore you need to be careful when to water succulents in no drainage container.
 As, extra water may lead to increased moisture in the soil. which is the starting ingredient for the rotting.
 Container size is also a crucial factor as a large container means it can accommodate more amount of soil.
 And, the larger the quantity of soil, higher the moisture it can hold.

 Therefore care needs to be taken before watering in large containers, as moisture could be prevailing inside them.
 You can find that out by sticking something deep into the soil.
 While, small containers dry out quite faster, as succulent roots absorb the moisture for the store.
 So, you may need to refill it bit sooner.

 Weather conditions play a vital role in deciding when to water succulents.
 Drier & rough atmosphere asks for higher water consumption, while humid climate helps succulents in retaining moisture for a long time.
 Summer is hot and windy.
 Succulents in the outdoors, dry out sooner due to hot breeze, and their water needs may reach a new high.

 Whereas in winters, when the climate is cold, sunlight is minimal.
 Water requirements also drop-down, so providing the same water quantity as to summers will lead to overwatering.
 And, everybody knows the end-result then.
 Also, sometimes, a season differs in years, for example, an earlier might be warm in comparison to the current one.
 So, the water needs will vary too, keep a check on that.